chojuahn/ArucoCubeCalibration/README.md

 # ArUco Cube Camera Calibration

+A toolkit for ArUco cube calibration with/without a calibrated camera that accommodates imperfect cube dimensions.
+This means the cube doesn't need to be exactly the intended size, nor do its surfaces need to be perfectly flat.

-A toolkit for ArUco cube calibration with/without calibrated camera.
-ArUco cube calibration is a process of optimizing local coordinates of the cube's ArUco corners, given the camera intrinsics and poses.
-If not, it will also calibrate the camera intrinsics.
+It is a process of optimizing local coordinates of the cube's ArUco corners, with optional camera intrinsics calibration if not provided.

-The algorithm is similar to traditional bundle adjustment, which optimizes camera intrinsics/extrinsics and 3D coordinates of local features, although this one is with known features on each face of the cube (ArUco markers).
+The algorithm is similar to conventional bundle adjustment, which simultaneously optimizes camera intrinsics/extrinsics and 3D coordinates of local features.

+Unlike traditional methods that use random feature detection and matching, this approach uses known features (ArUco markers) on each face of the cube to eliminate ambiguities.

-Optimization is done using dlib's L-BFGS-B optimizer, which can be replaced with more advanced optimizers, e.g. Ceres-solver.
+The optimization uses dlib's L-BFGS-B optimizer, which can be replaced with more advanced optimizers like Ceres-solver.

-The calibrated ArUco cube can be used as a reference coordinate system for camera pose estimation from all 6 faces of the cube, which is useful for tasks like 3D reconstruction, multi-frame scene registration, etc.
+The calibrated ArUco cube serves as a reference coordinate system for camera pose estimation using all 6 faces of the cube.
+This is useful for tasks like 3D reconstruction and multi-frame scene localization in controlled environments.

 ## Build Instructions